 It’s gets increasingly harder to try new things when you’re an adult, especially if it involves getting out of your comfort zone.
 Before I learned how to drive (almost two years ago in May!), I had no desire to get behind the wheel.
 I survived my 30+ plus years without having to drive, so why start now?
 But moving to Westchester sort of changed that ‘whole I don’t need to drive thing.’
-After finally taking my permit test, I decided it to was time to learn-whether I liked it or not.
+After finally taking my permit test, I knew it was time to learn-whether I liked it or not.
 Thankfully, I had an awesome and very patient teacher who calmly guided me through the process, where within six months, I passed my drivers test and somehow mastered parallel parking along the way (well, at least enough to pass…).

 A few weeks ago, I embarked on a different, but equally intense challenge during a skiing/beer tasting tour with Ski Vermont.
-The experience was incredible where I had the opportunity to learn more about Vermont’s skiing and beer community, see some of the state, stay in some of their ski resorts, and ski (I’ll be covering the rest of the experiences through a series of posts).
-Prior to the trip, I was (internally) freaking out about the skiing part as skiing was never a part of my childhood that carried over into adulthood as something I just didn’t do.
+The experience was incredible where I had the opportunity to learn more about Vermont’s ski and beer community, see some of the state, stay in some of their ski resorts, and ski (I’ll be covering the rest of the experiences through a series of posts).
+Prior to the trip, I was (internally) freaking out about the skiing part as skiing was never a part of my childhood that carried into adulthood as something I just didn’t do.
 However, as with driving, I was open to learn despite how scared I was.

 My attempt at skiing took place over the course of three days where I took lessons at Mount Snow, Stratton Mountain, and Killington Resort) and thanks to some awesome instructors, I learned some new skills and left feeling confident and less fearful.
 Read on to check out more about my journey as I went from a non-skier to someone who finally made it up a ski lift.